Piano Concerto No. 4 (Rachmaninoff): Form

 Rachmaninoff had already been making a more extensive use of short thematic motifs and strong rhythmic patterns in his Op.
 32 Preludes, in place of what was called the "unmentionable restlessness" that made his work, especially the concertos, a distressing experience for some musicians.
 This refinement of musical language, especially in orchestration, went back at least to The Bells and a more astringent tone was already noticeable in songs like "The Raising of Lazarus", Op.
 34, No. 6.

+The orchestra consists of piccolo, 2 flutes, 2 oboes, English horn, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, tuba, percussion (triangle, tambourine, snare drum, bass drum, cymbals), and strings.

 Influences

 Modern classical music

 What Rachmaninoff heard around him proved that politics was not the only thing that had changed since the October Revolution.
 Even if he did not like most of what he heard, he was at least aware of what Bartók, Hindemith, Stravinsky, Schoenberg and Les Six were writing.
 Even before the Revolution, in 1916, Russian critic Leonid Sabaneyev noticed a change in Rachmaninoff's style when the composer played eight of his nine Op.
 39 Études-Tableaux:

 This great talent is now in a period of search.
 Evidently the individuality originally formed by the composer (the culmination of which I consider to be the extraordinary Second Concerto) has for some reason ceased to satisfy the composer.

 The searches of a great talent are always interesting.
 Although personally I cannot consider Rachmaninov a musical phenomenon of the highest order … nevertheless one senses in him a tremendous inner power, a potential that some barrier prevents from emerging fully … his artistic personality contains the promise of something greater than he has yet given us.

 Other critics also noticed a new angularity and pungency in these études, along with a more severe, concentrated and deepened mode of expression.
 This was influenced in part by Rachmaninoff's study of Scriabin's music for the memorial recitals he played in 1915; this study bore further fruit in the works Rachmaninoff wrote after leaving Russia.

 Had Rachmaninoff stayed in Russia, and the Bolsheviks' rise to power never taken place, the Fourth Piano Concerto probably would have been premiered around 1919, eight years earlier than its actual unveiling.
 It is also possible that in the fertile creative ground of the composer's estate of Ivanovka, where many of his major pieces grew to fruition, the concerto might have become a wholly different composition, albeit probably no less adventurous than the work we know today.